George Clinton (vice president): French and Indian War service

-Political career
+Starting a political career

 His father's survey of the New York frontier so impressed the provincial governor (also named George Clinton, and "a distant relative") that he was offered a position as sheriff of New York City and the surrounding county in 1748.
 After the elder Clinton declined the honor, the governor later designated George as successor to the Clerk of the Ulster County Court of Common Pleas, a position he would assume in 1759 and hold for the next 52 years.

 After the war, he read law in New York City under the attorney William Smith.
 He returned home (which at that time was part of Ulster County) and began his legal practice in 1764.
 He became district attorney the following year.
 He was a member of the New York General Assembly for Ulster County from 1768 to 1775, aligned with the anti-British Livingston faction.
 His brother James was a member of the New York Provincial Congress that assembled in New York City on April 20, 1775.

 Revolutionary War

 As a member of the New York General Assembly, Clinton was a vocal opponent of British imperial policies.
 In January 1775, he introduced a motion for the Assembly to approve the resolutions of the First Continental Congress.
 The motion was defeated, prompting Clinton to warn that the colonies would soon need to take to arms.
 In March 1775, he twice introduced a motion to declare that the British Parliament had no right to levy taxes on American colonies.
 His actions caught the attention of the Provincial Congress, which elected him to be one of New York's delegates to the Second Continental Congress.
 In Philadelphia, Clinton took his seat in Congress on May 15, 1775.
 He remained a delegate until July 8, 1776.
-However, on December 19, 1775 the Provincial Congress commissioned him a brigadier general in New York's state militia, tasked with defending the Highlands of the Hudson River from British attack.
+However, on December 19, 1775, the Provincial Congress commissioned him a brigadier general in New York's state militia, tasked with defending the Highlands of the Hudson River from British attack.
 This role caused him to be absent from many sessions of the Continental Congress.
 Although he resigned his seat before New York's delegates had been granted permission to vote for, or sign, the Declaration of Independence, he was an enthusiastic supporter of American independence, even suggesting in one speech to Congress that a reward should be offered for the assassination of King George III.
 While commanding forces of the New York state militia, he built two forts along the Hudson River and stretched a giant chain across the river to keep British forces in New York City from sailing northward.